 So, you got a $300 tax refund?
 Why not start your own clothing line and turn $300 into $100,000?
+To make small business taxes made easy, do visit us.
 While I won’t say it’s impossible, I will say it’s not likely. $300 will barely get you 50 printed t-shirts, which doesn’t leave enough money for a website, marketing, paying designers, etc. Plus, having a single t-shirt design doesn’t make you a clothing company.
 First, research how much it’s going to cost to launch your brand.
 How many designs you are going to start with?
 How many of each design will you print?
 What other expenses might you have along the way?
 If you don’t have enough money to do what you want right now, just wait and keep saving.
 This will give you more time for planning and research.

 - Spending too much money to start

 I have had new clothing lines approach us ready to drop $20,000 to launch their brand.
 They release 15 designs out the gate, all with finishing’s and custom packaging.
 They end up spending more money than any new clothing company will ever be able to make back.
 You will, most likely, make a lot of mistakes starting out and you want to limit the amount of money you are spending while making those mistakes.
 You don’t want to print a few thousand shirts and decide your designs are not very good and find out that nobody wants them.
 Find a reasonable place to start (a few thousand dollars will do the trick) and start slow.
 Try launching your first line with 3-5 designs.

 - Spending money you don’t have